Ubuntu 20.10 is the next major version of Ubuntu and is due for release on October 22, 2020.

 Ubuntu 20.10 ‘Groovy Gorilla’

-On the topic of support, Ubuntu 20.10 is a short-term release (STR).
-This means it is supported for 9 months with on-going core bug fixes, security patches, and new app releases …and then nothing.
+Ubuntu 20.10 is a short-term release (STR).
+It is supported for 9 months with on-going core bug fixes, security patches, and new app releases.
+After that?
+Nothing.

-While this support window may sound short it is in keeping with Ubuntu’s tradition of releasing an LTS every two years, with STRs in-between.
+While this support window may seem short it is in keeping with Ubuntu’s tradition of releasing 1 long-term support (LTS) release every 2 years (and supported for 5 years) with 3 STRs in-between.

 Ubuntu 20.10 Release Date